Mỹ Tho (city)

-Mỹ Tho is a former city in the Đồng Tháp province in the Mekong Delta region of Southern Vietnam.
+Mỹ Tho is a former provincial city in the Tiền Giang province in the Mekong Delta region of Vietnam.
 It has a population of approximately 169,000 in 2006 and 220,000 in 2012.
 It is the regional center of economics, education and technology.
 The majority ethnic group is the Kinh; minority groups include the Hoa, the Cham and the Khmer people.
 Boat rides on the Mỹ Tho River are popular with tourists, and the city is known for hủ tiếu Mỹ Tho, a type of rice noodles soup.

 Mỹ Tho ceased to exist as a municipal city on 1 July 2025, following the elimination of district level units in Vietnam.